elusivecodes/FrostCore/README.md

 Get custom data for the first node.

-- `nodes` is a Window, Document, Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `nodes` is a Query Selector string, a Window, Document, Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
 - `key` is a string indicating the custom data value to return.

 If the `key` argument is omitted, an object containing all custom data values will be returned instead.